Upgrade your website with cohesive IM and Live Chat strengths

 real time support with live chat

-American Airlines Federal Credit Union recognized the advantages of live chat and empowered their service reps to engage customers in real time .
+American Airlines Federal Credit Union recognized the advantages of live chat and empowered their service reps to engage customers in real-time.
 The biggest German institutions like Hypovereinsbank and Targobank also use live chat as their main customer service tool.

 How can live chat improve customer service in the banking industry?

 • Increase sales conversions – Live chat can address customer queries instantly and help in faster decision making leading to more sales.
-It can also approach customers proactively – if they are stuck at some page/point you can trigger for a chat window to automatically open with an invite to chat.
+It can also approach customers proactively – if they are stuck at some page/point you can trigger a chat window to automatically open with an invite to chat.

-• Sending files securely – Implementing a GDPR adhered complaint based live chat solution makes live chat suitable for directly sending files to your customers.
+• Sending files securely – Implementing a GDPR-adhered complaint-based live chat solution makes live chat suitable for directly sending files to your customers.

 • Reduce customer support costs – With canned responses, you can handle multiple chats and offer faster responses.
 Live chat increases the efficiency of service reps by automated routing and delivers better banking support.